Arun Firodia

 Arun Firodia (born 1943) is an Indian businessman.
 He is the chairman of Kinetic Group, India's leading manufacturers and exporters of two wheelers.
-Arun Firodia obtained his B.Tech with distinction in Electrical Engineering from IIT, Mumbai in 1965.
+Arun Firodia obtained his B.Tech with distinction in Electrical Engineering from IIT Bombay in 1965.
 He later went to US and obtained his M.S. in Electrical Engineering from MIT.
 He completed his M.S. in Management from Sloan School of Management.

 He was awarded the Padma Shri, fourth highest civilian award of India, in 2012.